 Best Reasons for Dumping Your Cringe-Worthy Bucket List Ideas

 - Fact: “Bucket list” is yanked out of a grim euphemism — “kick the bucket,” suicide by hanging.

-- #1 ought be enough, but then, there’s the bad idea that your life has holes that can’t be filled.
+- If #1 above isn’t enough, then, there’s the bad idea that your life has holes in it.

 - Bucket lists fill with things not done, places not seen.
 You’re missing out.

 - Advertising assaults us everywhere, repeatedly reminding us we’re missing out, and the only solution is in buying something

 Where Do Bucket Lists Come From?